wazuh/wazuh-documentation/source/docker/wazuh_container.rst

         $ docker-compose up -d

-And then access Kibana UI by hitting `http://localhost:5601 <http://localhost:5601>`_ with a web browser.
+Then access the Kibana UI by hitting `http://localhost:5601 <http://localhost:5601>`_ with a web browser.

 By default, the stack exposes the following ports: